gnulnx/anouman/README.md

 Anouman Overview
 ================

 Anouman is a django site deployment tool that is designed to greatly simplify the process of deploying django projects behind gunicorn/nginx.
-The following tutorial will walk you through the process of setting up and deploying your django project on a fresh server.
-In order to follow along you will first need to install [vagrant](http://www.vagrantup.com/) and [virtualbox](https://www.virtualbox.org/).
-We will be using these tools to build a fresh ubuntu box to test out django deployment on.
+Anouman uses virtualenv/virtualenvwrapper to help manage the process of deploying your django instances.
+The easiest way to become familiar with Anouman is to dive in and use it by following along with the tutorial below.
+Before you begin you will first need to install [vagrant](http://www.vagrantup.com/) and [virtualbox](https://www.virtualbox.org/).
+We will be using these tools to build a fresh ubuntu VM to test our django deployment on.

 Setup and Deployment Tutorial
 -----------------------------

+*Anouman is still very much alpha stage software.
+As such it has only been tested on Ubuntu 12.04 using the BASH shell.
+I'd love to hear from others if they get this working in other OS/SHELL combinations.*

 **Step 1:** Switch to the python virtualenv you use for development.
-        You are using virtualenv for python developmen right?
-If not anouman should still work with your python system packages.
+        You are using virtualenv for python development right?
+If not Anouman should still work with your python system packages.

         source /path/to/your/virtualenv/activate